vesterheim/vesterheim.github.io/events/annual/syttende-mai/index.md

 From 1:00-4:00 p.m., the Nordic Dancers will be holding a "Blomster Salg," flower sale, in the courtyard next to the museum.
 Support this local group and get ready to plant your garden with these flower starts.

 In case of inclement weather, the parade and Nordic Dancers will be canceled and the Foot-Notes dance will be held at Decorah Lutheran Church at 309 Winnebago Street in Decorah.
+All other activities will continue as planned.